12 things to buy BEFORE your trip to Thailand

 11. Neck pillow, eye mask, and earplugs

 No matter what, you’re going to spend some time during your trip on planes, trains, buses, ferries, and in noisy and bright hotel rooms.
 I used to travel without them thinking they were just for high-maintenance people until I started using them.
 Now if I ever forget them I notice right away.
 Having these three items totally changes the game.
-Earplugs are easy to find in most pharmacies in Thailand, but these slim fitting ones are the absolute most comfortable I’ve ever used, and you get 50 pairs for just over $10!
+Earplugs are easy to find in most pharmacies in Thailand, but these slim-fitting ones are the absolute most comfortable I’ve ever used.

 12. An insulated water bottle

-Bringing a water bottle can help you cut down on your plastic bottle use while traveling in Thailand.
-While any old water bottle isn’t too hard to find here, insulated ones are, and there are huge advantages to them.
-Being out all day and still having cold water on hand is a really nice luxury.
-It’s especially nice stashing one somewhere and returning from a hike to have ice cold water waiting for you.
+Being out all day and still having cold water on hand is a nice luxury.
+It’s especially nice stashing one somewhere and returning from a hike to have ice-cold water waiting for you.
 Besides keeping your drink cold, the bottle also stays dry.
-In the humidity of Thailand, putting an uninsulated bottle of cold water in your bag will get all your stuff pretty wet from the condensation. $10-$20 gets you plenty of good options.
+In the humidity of Thailand, putting an uninsulated bottle of cold water in your bag will get all your stuff pretty wet from the condensation.

 What did we miss?